 Recall that an open quadriad is a directionless length-3 path (Figure 1d).
 In an open quadriad ijkl, for instance, where three edges exist between node pairs (i, j), (j, k) and (k, l), we name nodes j and k as inner nodes.
-In contrast, nodes iand l are outer nodes.
+In contrast, nodes i and l are outer nodes.
 Obviously, an inner node has a degree of two, and an outer node has a degree of one.
 Further, an open quadriad with the focal node acting as the inner node is called inner-node-based open quadriad of that node; an open quadriad with the focal node acting as the outer node is named outer-node-based open quadriad of that node.

-In comparison to the definition of clustering coefficient in measuring triangle formation, we propose the i-quad coefficient for measuring quadrangle formation.
+Conforming with the definition of the classic clustering coefficient which measures whether the two endpoints of a centre-node-based open triad are connected by a closing edge, we propose the i-quad coefficient that measures whether the two endpoints of an inner-node-based open quadriad are connected by a closing edge.
 It is quantified as the fraction of inner-node-based open quadriads that actually form quadrangles.
 Concretely, the i-quad coefficient of node i, denoted I(i), is defined as twice the number of quadrangles formed with i (denoted as Q(i)), divided by the number of open quadriads with i as the inner node (denoted as OQI(i)):